Title 37 United States Code

 §310.
 Special pay: duty subject to hostile fire or imminent danger

-(a) Eligibility and Special Pay Amount.—Under regulations prescribed by the Secretary of Defense, a member of a uniformed service may be paid special pay at the rate of $225 for any month in which—
+(a) Eligibility.—Under regulations prescribed by the Secretary of Defense, a member of a uniformed service may be paid special pay under subsection (b) for any day or portion of a day in which—

 (1) the member was entitled to basic pay or compensation under section 204 or 206 of this title; and